fatimaqais/clicks/README.md

 ![profile icon](images/avatar.png)

 The profile page shows the users total post, events, followings and followers.
-Due to the lack of time on thei project I wasn't able to finish up this page but it was the same as the moments app.
+This is incremented or decremented everytime a user follows or unfollows another user.
+It also shows the user how many posts or events they've created.
+The user can also add their bio where they can share information about themselves.

 ![profile page](images/profile-page.png)